 - Credo di capire (I believe I can understand)

-The peculiarity of this mood is the absence of persons, both singular and plural.
-It describes the action conveyed by the verb in general terms and to specify the conjugation the verb belongs to.
+The peculiarity of this mood is that it’s not conjugated.
+It describes the action conveyed by the verb in general terms and shows the conjugation the verb belongs to.

-As we have already studied before, Italian verbs have three main conjugations namely:
+As we have previously mentioned, Italian verbs have three main conjugations:

 - First conjugation (amare, lodare, sognare)

 - Second conjugation (temere, bere, volere)

 The Past Infinitive and its auxiliary verbs